-Press \bigcirc > Entry Setup from any text entry screen.
+Press > Entry Setup from any text entry screen.
 Select Primary Setup or Secondary Setup, and choose:

-ITAP Let the phone predict each word as you press keys (see page 42).
-Tap Enter letters and numbers by pressing a key one or more times.
+IIAP you press keys (see page 47). Тар Enter letters and numbers by pressing a key one or more times.
 Tap Extended Enter letters, numbers, and symbols by pressing a key one or more times.
 None Hide the Secondary setting (only available for Secondary Setup).